mdn/translated-content/files/pt-br/learn/forms/how_to_structure_a_web_form/index.md

     </section>
     ```

 7. The last section we'll add is a lot simpler, containing only a {{htmlelement("button")}} of type `submit`, for submitting the form data.
 Add this to the bottom of your form now:

-    ```
+    ```html
     <p> <button type="submit">Validate the payment</button> </p>
     ```